Yoga For Back Pain - Strike A Pose For A Healthier Back

-He found that despite his attempts to remove the ‘yoga stigma’, the male workers were still reluctant to give it a try.
+Because despite his attempts to remove the ‘yoga stigma’ the male workers were still reluctant to give it a try.

-Maybe some fancied it, but the peer pressure of the majority who didn't was a deciding factor.
+Now maybe some of them fancied it but the peer pressure of the majority who didn't was a deciding factor.

-So I guess the moral of the story is that if you want to try yoga but feel a bit uneasy about doing so, you may need to work through this stigma yourself.
+So I guess the moral of the story is that if you want to try yoga but feel a bit uneasy about doing so then you may need to work through this stigma by yourself.

 And how can I convince you to do that?

-Well let’s start by looking at the health benefits that regular yoga practice can bring.
+Well let’s start by looking at the health benefits that regular yoga practice can bring you.

 So what do you stand to gain by getting into yoga?